Sachin00303/Sachin00303/README.md

  About Me 🌟
-     - Hi there! 👋 I'm Sachin Rathod, a Python Web Developer passionate about crafting robust and scalable web applications.
+     <br>Hi there! 👋 I'm Sachin Rathod, a Python Web Developer passionate about crafting robust and scalable web applications.
        I specialize in building modern, responsive, and user-friendly solutions using Django and Bootstrap.

 Skills 🚀